pulkit-calidig/hackathon-travel-app/README.md

 # hackathon-travel-app
 Internal hackathon for learning purpose.
-Travel planning app using flutter
+Travel planning app using flutter and node js for backend